QR payments for small businesses

 QR payments let you accept money without a traditional terminal.
 The customer scans the code, completes payment and you’re done.

 This page includes practical tips for: QR payments in a small business.
-If you want, see pricing and documents.
+If you want, see documents or reach out via the contact form.

 In short